(shared from facebook)

 or – when listened to – it can become a portal to liberation,

-to the letting go of the false, and the discovery of the truth of who we really are.
+letting go of the false, and the discovery of the truth of who we really

 I love it when people come to me in “crisis”, totally dis-illusioned with their lives.